nodertc/dtls/readme.md

 * `Event: connect`

 The 'connect' event is emitted after the handshaking process for a new connection has successfully completed.

+* `Event: timeout`

+Emitted if the socket times out from inactivity.
+This is only to notify that the socket has been idle.

 ### How to debug?